amfz/dsi-python-workshop/README.md

 1. Understand various Python data types and their role in coding.
 2. Be able to design functions in Python following the Function Design Recipe.
 3. Be able to control the execution flow of code through conditionals and loops.
-4. Know how to test and debug their code.
+4. Be able to load and analyze a dataset in Jupyter Notebook with `numpy` and `pandas`.
-5. Be able to load and analyze a dataset in Jupyter Notebook with `numpy` and `pandas`.
+5. Be able to visualize data with popular visualization libraries like `matplotlib` and `seaborn`.
-6. Be able to visualize data with popular visualization libraries like `matplotlib` and `seaborn`.
+6. Be acquainted with techniques for developing reproducible code.

 ## Design
 The course runs synchronously over Zoom.
 It consists of three classes a week for two weeks, or six classes total.
 Classes are 6 PM - 8 PM EDT on Mondays and Thursdays, and 9 AM - 12 PM EDT on Saturdays.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.